NexPlayer/iOS-SDK/advanced.md

 This property contains the information of a decoded video picture in CVPixelBufferRef type.

-Valid only if isRawbits is NO.
+Valid only if is Rawbits is NO.

 #### - (NexVideoRawBits) rawbits [read], [write], [nonatomic], [assign]

 This property contains the information of a decoded video picture in NexVideoRawBits type.
-Valid only if isRawbts is YES.
+Valid only if is Rawbits is YES.

 ### NexVideoTextureReceiver Class Reference